datanav/docs/talk/systems/tripletex.rst

 Employees
 *********
-For contact the following merge criteria is used:
+For employees the following merge criteria is used:

 * email
 * employeeNumber